soulgalore/image-resize-servlet/README.md

 # Image resize servlet [![Build Status](https://secure.travis-ci.org/soulgalore/image-resize-servlet.png?branch=master)](http://travis-ci.org/soulgalore/image-resize-servlet)

-Resize an image using imagemagick (http://www.imagemagick.org/) or thumbnailator (http://code.google.com/p/thumbnailator/) from within a servlet.
+Resize an image using Imagemagick (http://www.imagemagick.org/) or Thumbnailator (http://code.google.com/p/thumbnailator/) from within a servlet.
 The servlet will resize an already existing original image to one of the predefined desired sizes (or whatever size you want, depending on configuration).

 ## What you need